Code of Conduct

 Reporting Concerns

-Anyone who witnesses or experiences behavior that violates these principles is encouraged to report it to the event organizers.
+If you witness or experience behavior that violates our code of conduct, we encourage you to either report it to the conference co-chairs, Saman Goudarzi and Christine Homuth, or a Social Connector Volunteer.
 If you prefer to reach out asynchronously, please contact us via email at mapref@mcmaster.ca.